stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *... i have 2 lambdas that perform all the actions. so the only permissions i need to give out are to the lambdas.
-Here you see the lambda ServerlessProducer gets names from a DynamoDB table and puts those names in an SQS queue and lambda function ProducerAI gets the names from SQS queue and deletes them from SQS queue and then one by one the lambda asks AWS Comprehend to perform some ML on the name and finally sends that result to an S3 bucket.
-In this  demo we will focus only on the ServerlessProducer lambda but the method for editing IAM policies and experimenting with tests is the same for the any lamnda.*
+> *...
+I have 2 lambdas that perform all the actions.
+So, the only permissions I need to give out are to the Lambdas.
+Here you see the Lambda 'serverlessroducer' gets names from a DynamoDB table and puts those names in an SQS queue and Lambda function 'producerai' gets the names from SQS queue and deletes them from SQS queue, and then one by one the Lambda asks AWS Comprehend to perform some ML on the name, and finally sends that result to an S3 bucket.
+In this  demo we will focus only on the 'serverlessproducer' Lambda but the method for editing IAM policies and experimenting with tests is the same for the any Lamnda.*

 ### Tighten up IAM